 “An ancient fragment of Venus would contain a wealth of information,” Laughlin said.
 “Venus’ history is closely tied to important topics in planetary science, including the past influx of asteroids and comets, atmospheric histories of the inner planets, and the abundance of liquid water.”

 In a separate initiative, Breakthrough Listen is funding a research study into the possibility of primitive life in the clouds of Venus.
-The study is inspired by the discovery, announced this month, of the gas phosphine, considered a potential biosignature, in the planet’s atmosphere.
+The study is inspired by the discovery, announced last year, of the gas phosphine, considered a potential biosignature, in the planet’s atmosphere.
 The science team will comprise world-class physicists, astronomers, astrobiologists, chemists and engineers, led by Sara Seager, astrophysicist and planetary scientist at the Massachusetts Institute of Technology.

-Venus upper atmosphere harbors dark patches –first observed by ground-based telescopes more than a century ago–might be forms of sulfur, ferric chloride or, as Carl Sagan speculated, even microscopic life.
+Venus’ upper atmosphere harbors dark patches –first observed by ground-based telescopes more than a century ago–might be forms of sulfur, ferric chloride or, as Carl Sagan speculated, even microscopic life.

 Image credit: Venus via Shutterstock License